Joystream/helpdesk/roles/storage-providers/README.md

 - leaving the role

 ## Initial setup
-First of all, you need to connect to a fully synced [Joystream full node](https://github.com/Joystream/joystream/releases).
+First, you need to connect to a fully synced [Joystream full node](https://github.com/Joystream/joystream/releases).
 By default, the program assumes you are running a node on the same device.
 For instructions on how to set this up, go [here](/roles/validators).
-Note that you can disregard all the parts about keys before applying, and just install the software so it is ready to go.
+Note that you can disregard all the parts about keys before applying, and just install the software, so it is ready to go.
 We strongly encourage that you run both the [node](/roles/validators#run-as-a-service) and the other software below as a service.

-First, you need to setup `node`, `npm` and `yarn`.
+First, you need to set up `node`, `npm` and `yarn`.
 This is sometime troublesome to do with the `apt` package manager.
 Go [here](#install-yarn-and-node-on-linux) to do this if you are not confident in your abilities to navigate the rough seas.

 Now, get the additional dependencies:
 ```